XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/install-rippled.md

         brew update

 {{n.next()}}.
-Use Homebrew to install dependencies. ***TODO: Added boost per Daniel's request: Installing Boost directly is going to frustrate people - brew can do it in one command.
+Use Homebrew to install dependencies. ***TODO: Added boost per PM's request: Installing Boost directly is going to frustrate people - brew can do it in one command.
 I ended up installing Boost with Brew with no issues.
 Which release to choose?
 JHA: I did `brew install boost` and brew installs 1.67.0 in /usr/local/Cellar/boost/1.67.0_1 -- is this okay?
 If we install Boost via brew, do we no longer have to compile boost: ./bootstrap.sh and ./b2 cxxflags="-std=c++14"?
-Comment from Daniel: Build issues with Boost not finding lib (boost-context) in my case.
+Comment from PM: Build issues with Boost not finding lib (boost-context) in my case.
 JHA: when does this issue come up?
 How can we help the user avoid or address this issue?***

         brew install git cmake pkg-config protobuf openssl ninja boost

 {{n.next()}}.
 Set the `BOOST_ROOT` environment variable to point to the new directory created by the Homebrew installation of Boost.
 Put this environment variable in your `.bash_profile` so it's automatically set when you log in.
 For example, add the following line to the file.
-To find your Boost install directory, use `brew info boost`. ***TODO: Feedback from Daniel: Have to deal with environment variables. “rc” files is a vague statement.
+To find your Boost install directory, use `brew info boost`. ***TODO: Feedback from PM: Have to deal with environment variables. “rc” files is a vague statement.
 JHA: If you do brew install boost - you still have to set env variables, correct?
 I did it using .bash_profile and removed references to "rc files" - is this okay?
 Or do we want to tell users that they can choose to put the env var in the .bashrc file instead of .bash_profile - is there any benefit to saying this?***

         export BOOST_ROOT=/usr/local/Cellar/boost/1.67.0_1